dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 - Hybrid signature: A hybrid signature is the output of the hybrid signature scheme's signature generation.
 As synonyms we might use 'dual signature'.
-For example, NIST define a dual signature as "two or more signatures on a common message" [NIST_PQC_FAQ].
+For example, NIST defines a dual signature as "two or more signatures on a common message" [NIST_PQC_FAQ].
 For the same reason as above we will avoid using the term 'composite signature' although it sometimes appears as synonym for 'hybrid/dual signature'.